BrendaMichelle/js-dom-mini-challenge/README.md

 **YOUR NOTES**
 ```
+Use document.querySelector( "ul#animals" ) to get the unordered animal list
+Use document.createElement() to create a list item and a paragraph, image and anchor tag for the description, image and video link respectively, using dot notation to set each attribute appropriately
+Append the paragraph/image/anchor tags to the list item, then append the list item to the animal list tag
 ```

 **NOTE**: The `data-id` attribute is a custom property known as a "dataset attribute".
 They're useful for adding additional data to the DOM that doesn't have any effect on CSS of what the user sees - they're purely meant as tools for Javascript developers.
 We'll use this `data-id` attribute in the next deliverable.